Compare Feature on Reports

 How the Comparison Is Displayed

-In addition to common themes, mismatches may appear under this section.
-Mismatches indicate themes that exist in one segment but do not appear in others, helping you identify issues or discussion areas that are unique to specific ratings, products, or filtered groups.
+In addition to shared themes, the comparison may also surface mismatches.
+Mismatches indicate themes that appear in one segment but not in others.
+These differences can highlight issues, discussion areas, or strengths that are unique to a specific rating group, product, time period, or applied filter.

 Note